 Inpatient rehab usually follows medical detoxification, or detox, and is often followed by step-down programs like a partial hospitalization program or outpatient treatment, which offer less restrictive structure and greater independence.
 Inpatient rehab is often called residential treatment, as clients stay at a facility for several days or weeks.

 In residential care, clients learn how to live without the influence or use of drugs and alcohol.
 To achieve this learning, clients receive intensive medical and psychiatric education and support, participate in daily individual and group therapies, and engage in enriching and nurturing physical activities.

 The cost of an inpatient rehabilitation program varies, depending on the type, availability and quality of services offered.
 Typically, inpatient rehabilitation cost quotes are between $14,000 and $30,000, but these rates are only estimates and vary depending on the facility.

 While there are relatively few studies on the costs of inpatient rehab, one 2009 study (which included government-sponsored inpatient programs) showed the average cost of inpatient rehabilitation for drug and alcohol addiction to be $11,000.
 However, inpatient rehab costs vary widely, ranging from $5,000 to upwards of $60,000.

-To find out how much inpatient rehab costs at The Recovery Village Palm Beach, call one of our representatives.
+To find out how much inpatient rehab costs at The Recovery Village Palm Beach at Baptist Health, call one of our representatives.
 The total cost of rehab for you will depend on several factors, including health insurance coverage.
 Our representatives can help you get a better idea of how much rehab would cost you or a loved one.